emqx/emqx-docs/en_US/data-integration/data-bridge-greptimedb.md

 3. In the **Create Data Bridge** page, click to select **GreptimeDB**, and then click **Next**.

-4. Input a name for the data bridge.
+4. Enter a name for the data bridge.
 The name should be a combination of upper/lower case letters and numbers.

-5. Input the connection information.
+5. Configure the connection information.
-   - For **Server Host**, input `127.0.0.1:4001`.
-If you are creating a connection to GreptimeCloud, use 443 as the port No., that is, input `{url}:443`.
+   - **Server Host**: Enter `127.0.0.1:4001`.
+If you are creating a connection to GreptimeCloud, use 443 as the port by entering `{url}:443`.
-   - For the **dbname**, input `public`.
-If you are connecting to GreptimeCloud, input the service name instead.
+   - **Database**: Enter `public`.
+If you are connecting to GreptimeCloud, enter the service name instead.
-   - For the `username` and `password`, input `greptime_user` and `greptime_pwd`, which are set in  the [Install GreptimeDB](#install-greptimedb-server) step.
-If you are connecting to GreptimeCloud, intput the service username and password.
+   - **Username** and **Password**: Enter `greptime_user` and `greptime_pwd`, which are set in the [Install GreptimeDB Server](#install-greptimedb-server).
+If you are connecting to GreptimeCloud, enter the service username and password.

-6. Set the **Time Precision**, it is set to millisecond by default.
+   - **Time Precision**: Select `millisecond` by default.
+   - **Enable TLS**: Click the toggle switch to enable the TLS connection if you want to establish a secured connection.
+For more information on TLS connection, refer to [TLS for External Resource Access](../network/overview.md#tls-for-external-resource-access).

-7. Select **Data Format** as **JSON** or **LINE PROTOCOL**, GreptimeDB supports compatible data format with InfluxDB.
+6. Configure **Write Syntax**.
+Select the data format as **JSON** or **Line Protocol**, GreptimeDB supports compatible data format with InfluxDB.

    - For **JSON** format, define data parsing method, including **Measurement**, **Timestamp**, **Fields,** and **Tags**.
 Note: All key values can be variables and you can also follow the [InfluxDB line protocol](https://docs.influxdata.com/influxdb/v2.5/reference/syntax/line-protocol/) to set them.

-   - For **LINE PROTOCOL** format, specify a text-based format that provides the measurement, tag set, field set, timestamp of a data point, and placeholder supported according to the [InfluxDB line protocol](https://docs.influxdata.com/influxdb/v2.3/reference/syntax/line-protocol/) syntax.
+   - For **Line Protocol** format, specify a text-based format that provides the measurement, tags, fields, and timestamp of a data point, and placeholder supported according to the [InfluxDB line protocol](https://docs.influxdata.com/influxdb/v2.3/reference/syntax/line-protocol/) syntax.

      ::: tip

      - To write a signed integer type value to GreptimeDB, add `i` as the type identifier after the placeholder, for example, `${payload.int}i`.
      - To write an unsigned integer type value to GreptimeDB, add `u` as the type identifier after the placeholder, for example, `${payload.int}u`.

      :::

 8. Advanced settings (optional): Choose whether to use **sync** or **async** query mode, and whether to enable queue or batch.
 For details, see [Configuration](./data-bridges.md).